-Melanie Choy - Office Manager
+Melanie Choy - Programs Manager

 Melanie Choy graduated from the University of Puget Sound in Tacoma, WA with a B.A. in politics and government.
 Most recently, she worked as a program associate at The California Endowment, managing grants related to culturally competent healthy systems and health access.
 Increasing access to fresh produce was on her mind since she was a high school student, when she helped to organize a health food stand in the lunch room.
 Melanie moved to California in 1998, and her love of cooking and eating combined with access to farmers’ markets began her interest in eating seasonally and locally.
 Melanie likes working at Soil Born Farms because it combines her professional abilities with her personal interests.
 Melanie lives in Sacramento with her husband and daughter.